hegdepavankumar/websites-a-programmer-should-visit/README.md

 ## 33. [Tutorialspoint](https://www.tutorialspoint.com/)

 ![maxresdefault (1)](https://user-images.githubusercontent.com/85627085/230730385-19b0a1a0-4481-46d7-b236-a16193629e5b.jpg)
-Tutorials Point is a leading Ed Tech company striving to provide the best learning material on technical and non-technical subjects.
+Tutorials Point is a leading Ed-Tech company striving to provide the best learning material on technical and non-technical subjects.

 ## 34. [CodeChef](https://www.codechef.com/)